cloudaware/compliance-policies/ce/ca/azure/microsoft-entra-id/mfa-for-all-users/description.md

 1. From Azure Home open the Portal Menu in the top left, and select `Microsoft Entra ID`.
 2. Scroll down in the menu on the left, and select `Security`.
 3. Select on the left side `Conditional Access`.
+4. Select `Policies`.
-4. Select the policy you wish to audit.
+5. Select the policy you wish to audit.
+6. Click the blue text under `Users`.
-5. View under `Users and Groups` the corresponding users and groups to whom the policy is applied.
+7. View under `Include` the corresponding users and groups to whom the policy is applied.
-6. View under `Exclude` to determine which users and groups to whom the policy is not applied.
+8. View under `Exclude` to determine which users and groups to whom the policy is not applied.

 ## Default Value

-MFA is not enabled by default.
+Starting October 2024, MFA will be required for all accounts by default.

 ## References